Tax Management India. Com

 X X X X Extracts X X X X

-..... the appellant.
-3. Alternatively and without prejudice to the Ground of 1 2, the learned CIT(A)-I, Pune has erred in law and facts in not giving effect of telescoping for the income declared during the course of search.
-4. Alternatively and without prejudice to the Ground of 1 to 3, the learned CIT(A)-I, Pune has erred in law and facts not appreciating the fact that the AO did not allow the deductions claimed for various expenditures, including land cost, depreciation on cars, while computing the taxable income.
+..... llant.
+3. Alternatively and without prejudice to the Ground of 1 & 2, the learned CIT(A)-I, Pune has erred in law and facts in not giving effect of telescoping for the income declared during the course of search.
+4. Alternatively and without prejudice to the Ground of 1 to 3, the learned CIT(A)-I, Pune has erred in law and facts not appreciating the fact that the AO did not allow the deductions claimed for various expenditures, including land cost, depreciation on cars, while computing the taxable income."
 5. The appellant craves leave to add / delete / amend / modify all / any of the grounds.
 2.3 In ITA No.1502/PN/2012 for A.Y.
 2007-08, the assessee has filed the appeal on the following grounds.
 1. The learned CIT (A)-I, Pune has erred in law and on facts in confirming the addition made by learned AO ₹ 60,85,737/- as against returned income of ₹ 5,65,997/-.
 2. The learned CIT(A)-I has erred in law and facts in confirming the addition made by learned AO only on the basis of declaration made during the course of search without appreciating fact that the said declaration has been retracted by the appellant.
-3. Alternatively and without prejudi .....
+3. Alternatively and without prejudice to the G .....

 X X X X Extracts X X X X